 Why Florida Continues to Dominate US.
-Population Growth 2025
+Population Growth in 2025?

 High-rise condos and waterfront boats along a canal in Miami, Florida